Its name is derived from its shape. These types of cameras are standalone and usually have an indoor and outdoor variant.

-These are ceiling mounted security cameras.
-Named after its shape, these are compact and sometimes comes in vandal-resistant housing.
+These are ceiling-mounted security cameras.
+Named after their shape, these are compact and sometimes come in vandal-resistant housing.

 Transmits signals using Internet Protocol over a network.
-It is currently the latest camera types widely used due to its scalability and resolution.
+It is currently the latest camera type widely used due to its scalability and resolution.

 These types include an internal mechanism to allow an operator to easily pan, tilt and zoom the camera and focus on any area of interest.

-A type of camera that utilizes a heat imaging to sense any object in an area that is covered either in darkness, dust, fog or smoke.
+A type of camera that utilizes heat imaging to sense any object in an area that is covered either in darkness, dust, fog, or smoke.

 Provides the ability to compensate and balance a variety of light range levels.
-Usually installed in areas with too much lighting conditions.
+Usually installed in areas with too many lighting conditions.

-These are fake or decoy security cameras designed to deter and trick and burglars or intruder.
+These are fake or decoy security cameras designed to deter and trick and burglars or intruders.
 Also called simulated cameras.

 Analyze, display, manipulate, optimize and process data on a GeoVision with ease

-GeoVision software run on operating systems like Windows and also has a Linux-based stand-alone surveillance systems
+GeoVision software run on operating systems like Windows and also has Linux-based stand-alone surveillance systems